blbadger/blbadger.github.io/vision-transformers.md

 ![tesla vision transformer representations]({{https://blbadger.github.io}}/neural_networks/vit_entry_representations.png)

-TFor ResNet50, an increase in representation resolution for the first convolutional layer upon training is observed to coincide with the appearance of Gabor function wavelets in the weights of that layer (see the last supplementary figure of [this paper](https://arxiv.org/abs/2211.06496)).
+For ResNet50, an increase in representation resolution for the first convolutional layer upon training is observed to coincide with the appearance of Gabor function wavelets in the weights of that layer (see the last supplementary figure of [this paper](https://arxiv.org/abs/2211.06496)).
 It may be wondered if the same effect of training is observed for these strided convolutions, and so we plot the normalized (minimum set to 0, maximum set to 1, and all other weights assigned accordingly) weights before and after training to find out.

 ![tesla vision transformer weights]({{https://blbadger.github.io}}/neural_networks/vit_b_32_conv_representations.png)

 In some convolutions we do indeed see wavelets (of various frequencies too) but in other we see something curious: no discernable pattern at all is visible in the weights of around half of the input convolutional filters.
-As seen in the paper ref'd in the last paragraph, this is not at all what is seen for ResNet50's first convolutional layer, where every convolutional filter plotted has a markedly non-random weight distribution (most are wavelets).
+As seen in the paper referenced in the last paragraph, this is not at all what is seen for ResNet50's first convolutional layer, where every convolutional filter plotted has a markedly non-random weight distribution (most are wavelets).

 All together, we have